Shtcut/shtcut/README.md

 # Shtcut - Comprehensive All-in-One Marketing Platform

 ## Overview
 Welcome to Shtcut, the Comprehensive All-in-One Marketing Platform designed to revolutionize your marketing efforts.
 This platform is engineered to streamline workflows, provide data-driven insights, and offer a cost-effective solution for holistic campaign management.
-With future-ready features, Shtcut ensures your marketing strategies remain ahead of the curve.

 ![Shtcut product](https://shtcut-stg.s3.amazonaws.com/shtcut-product.png)